Skip to content

 • Staging - The place where users edit pages before publishing them.

 • WebQA - The test website where sites can be published for review by the client.
-This site can be found at webqa.uthsc.edu and the user must be logged onto a VPN to view it.
-Instructions for downloading a VPN can be found here.
+This site can be found at webqa.uthsc.edu and requires the user to be using the UTHSC internet.
+To view it on locations outside the UTHSC campus you must be logged onto the VPN.
+To use the VPN you can review instructions for downloading the VPN.
 Only level 10 administrators can publish to WebQA.

 Homepage, Index Page and Landing Page